kimdurante/gis-workshop-waml-template/index.md

 ## Geospatial Data ##

+Geospatial data contain relative geographic information about a place and its features.

+### Types ###

-Geospatial data are of two types - raster and vector.
-Raster data are composed of grid cells identified by row and column.
-Vector data are composed of points, polylines, and polygons.
-Raster and vector data are containerized in one of many formats.
-The [GIS Data workflows](https://github.com/sul-dlss/gis-robot-suite) are currently configured to work with the following formats:
+Data are of two types - raster and vector.
+Raster data are composed of grid cells (rows and columns).
+Vector data contain points, lines, and polygons.

+### Formats ###

+Geospatial data formats are containers that are used for encoding and exchagning geographic information.
+Data formats store and organize references relating to entities and events (locations, dates, etc.).
+Formats also determine how the data can be used.
+The [Geospatial Data workflows](https://github.com/sul-dlss/gis-robot-suite) at SUL currently accept the following formats:

 - Shapefile
 - GeoTiFF